Sanmith27/LIC-Experiments/555 Timer.md

 ##  Inference

 - **Tuning ON/OFF Times Isn’t Always Easy**
-  We tried changing resistor and capacitor values to adjust how long the signal stays ON or OFF.
+  I tried changing resistor and capacitor values to adjust how long the signal stays ON or OFF.
 It works to an extent, but we can’t get all possible values with the standard 555 timer circuit.

 - **The 555 Timer Has Some Limitations**
   Especially in Case 3, where we wanted the OFF time to be longer than the ON time — the regular astable mode didn’t allow it.
 So, we had to flip the output using an inverter.